pnnl/tesp/install/Windows/Windows_build.rst

 	pip install tesp_support
 	opf

-Download and install the Java 8 JDK (1.8.0_192 suggested) from http://www.oracle.com/technetwork/java/javase/downloads/index.html
+Download and install the Java Development Kit (8u191 suggested, with Public JRE) from http://www.oracle.com/technetwork/java/javase/downloads/index.html

+- for MSYS2, install to a folder without spaces, such as c:\Java\jdk1.8.0_191
+- the Oracle javapath doesn't work for MSYS2, and it doesn't find javac in Windows
+- c:\Java\jdk1.8.0_191\bin should be added to your path

 Set Up the Build Environment and Code Repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~